 Using the plan estimator on WAHealthPlanFinder.org we can see that, after cost assistance, Jim’s plan would cost him no more than $700 each year (4% of his MAGI).
 That’s $1,400 for two years of coverage.

-If Jim pays the tax it will cost him $95 for 2014 and $325 in 2015, a total of $420 for 24 months.
+If Jim paid the tax it would have cost him $95 for 2014 and $325 in 2015, a total of $420 for 24 months.
 So while it was cheaper to pay the fee, this is only true if he used no medical services for 2 years straight.
-Also consider that for 2015 we are weighing $325 for no coverage versus $700 for coverage.
+Also, consider that we are comparing $325 for no coverage versus $700 for coverage.
 Going without coverage in 2014 was arguably economical for someone of Jim’s age as far as illness goes, but that doesn’t mean he won’t need care when riding his bike or hitting the trails at Mt.
 Rainer.
 On that note, Jim should make sure his plan covers traveling in-network.

 Example 2 Taking our Time Machine Back to the Start of Open Enrollment 2014

 Diego (age 54) and Wanda (age 53) have 3 children (12, 13, 21), live in Austin Texas, and have a Modified Adjusted Gross Income of $240,000 for 2014 and expect to make the same in 2015.
 That puts them far above the 400% FPL mark, so they won’t get cost assistance.
 After shopping around for plans outside the marketplace, they choose to shop on HealthCare.Gov, because even though they won’t get cost assistance based on their income, they found non-marketplace plans comparable.

 Using the plan estimator on HealthCare.Gov we can see coverage for their family would cost about $11,700 a year or $23,472 for two years.